The 2024-2025 Application Portal Will Open on October 15, 2023!

 CES seeks to build a diverse community of engaged scholars who work with social movements to strengthen democracy.

 Why is dissertation support so important for Ph.D. students?

 What has been the impact of CES support?

-We are delighted to announce the winners of the 2022-2023 dissertation fellowship.
-This year, we selected seven fellows and two alternates.
+We are delighted to announce the winners of the 2023-2024 dissertation fellowship.
+This year, we selected seven fellows and four alternates.